How to Perform a Brand Audit in 9 Simple Steps

 What Is a Brand Audit?

-Your brand is how people perceive your business and make comparisons with competitors.
+Your brand is how people see you versus competitors.
 It also enhances the value of your products and services.

 But it’s useless if it doesn’t help you achieve your goals.
 An audit enables you to assess whether your current brand is working for you or against you.
 A strong one adds value, and a weak one diminishes it.

-As you perform an audit, you’ll answer questions such as:
+As you perform an audit, you’ll answer these questions:

 - Does your current brand align with the reputation you want to have?